advance100/doc_webpack/webpack-for-browserify-users.md

 ## multiple bundles

 With browserify you can create a commons bundle that you can use in combination with bundles on multiple pages.
-To generate these bundles you exclude the common stuff with the `--exclude` option.
+To generate these bundles you exclude the common stuff with the `--exclude` `-x` option.
 Here is the example from the browserify README:

 ``` sh
 $ browserify -r ./robot > static/common.js